Battle of the Atlantic: Climax of the campaign (March–May 1943, "Black May")

+On 13 April RAF Coastal Command started its second Bay Offensive with operation Derange.
+Seventy-five long range aircraft equipped with the new centrimetric ASV Mark III radar with PPI display patrolled regions in the Bay of Biscay with known concentrations (through Enigma decrypts) of U-boats in transit.
+The German Metox radar detector operated only in the metric band and did not detect the new centrimetric radar emissions.
+As a result, many U-boats were surprised and attacked.
+In response Dönitz ordered U-boats to stay on the surface and directly combat aircraft.
+Some U-boats were converted to "flak boats" with extra and new anti-aircraft guns, but to no avail: In May five U-boats were sunk and another seven forced to abort.

 In all, 43 U-boats were destroyed in May, 34 in the Atlantic.
-This was 25% of German U-boat Arm's total operational strength.
+This comprised 25% of the U-boat Arm's total operational strength.
 The Allies lost 58 ships in the same period, 34 of these (totalling 134,000 tons) in the Atlantic.

 Convergence of technologies

 The Battle of the Atlantic was won by the Allies in two months.
 There was no single reason for this; what had changed was a sudden convergence of technologies, combined with an increase in Allied resources.

 The mid-Atlantic gap that had previously been unreachable by aircraft was closed by long-range B-24 Liberators.
 On 18 March 1943, Roosevelt ordered King to transfer 60 Liberators from the Pacific theatre to the Atlantic to combat German U-boats; one of only two direct orders he gave to his military commanders in WWII (the other was regarding Operation Torch).
 At the May 1943 Trident conference, Admiral King requested General Henry H. Arnold to send a squadron of ASW-configured B-24s to Newfoundland to strengthen the air escort of North Atlantic convoys.
 General Arnold ordered his squadron commander to engage only in "offensive" search and attack missions and not in the escort of convoys.
 In June, General Arnold suggested the Navy assume responsibility for ASW operations.
 Admiral King requested the Army's ASW-configured B-24s in exchange for an equal number of unmodified Navy B-24s.
 Agreement was reached in July and the exchange was completed in September 1943.

-Further air cover was provided by the introduction of merchant aircraft carriers (MAC ships), and later the growing numbers of American-built escort carriers.
-Primarily flying Grumman F4F Wildcats and Grumman TBF Avengers, they sailed with the convoys and provided much-needed air cover and patrols all the way across the Atlantic.
+Further air cover was provided by the introduction of merchant aircraft carriers (MAC ships), which carried Fairey Swordfish, and although these Swordfish did not manage to score a U-boat kill, their presence deterred or drove off U-boat attacks as well as raising the morale of the merchant marine.
+Soon there were growing numbers of American-built escort carriers, primarily flying Grumman F4F Wildcats and Grumman TBF Avengers.
+Both types of carriers sailed with the convoys and provided much-needed air cover and patrols all the way across the Atlantic, plus escort carriers often formed hunter-killer groups not tied to a convoy getting them the freedom to seek out U-boats.